chuigda/pilang/pilang/doc/intern/memmodel.md

 ### Assigning data to heap object
 When assigning data to heap object, the heap object drops its original value and takes the new value.
+If the assignee is a reference, deref it automatically.

-## Deep copy mode
+## Deep assign mode
 ### Assigning data to stack object
 * If the assigned value is a reference to heap object, first create a copy of the heap object, then let the stack object drop its